stacks-network/docs/src/pages/references/stacks-node-configuration.md

 #### read_only_call_limit_read_length

-Total amount of data in bytes allowed to be retrieved from a read-only smart-contract call.
+Total number of bytes allowed to be read by an individual read-only function call.

 Example: